WannabeSmith/drconfseq/paper_plots/README.md

 2. [Analyze sepsis data](todo) (optional), and
 3. Generate plots from the output of steps 1 and 2.

 The sepsis data analysis is labeled as "optional" because it requires access to, and extracting from, the [MIMIC-III](https://mimic.mit.edu/docs/iii/) database, which requires significant memory and computational resources.
-For instructions on how to extract data from MIMIC-III, see [this tutorial](todo).
+For instructions on how to extract data from MIMIC-III, see the README found in [this folder](computations/sepsis).

-# 1. Run simulations
+## 1. Run simulations

 First, make sure that `sequential.causal` is installed in your R environment: